-Management strategies developed in other regions
+Farm management strategies developed in other regions

-In regions with noxious Polydora spp., producers control infestation by modifying gear and grow methods, and treating shellfish stocks regularly.
-Farm management approaches focus on keeping oysters free of mud and air drying oysters by growing them at high tidal elevations (Morse et al. 2015; Handley & Bergquist, 1997).
-Since the early 20th century, Australian oyster farmers in New South Wales have used off-bottom growing methods with long tidal exposures to reduce mud worm infestation rates (Smith 1981; Diggles 2013; Ogburn 2011).
+In regions infested by shell-boring spionid species, oyster producers control and prevent infestation by modifying gear and grow methods, and by treating shellfish stocks regularly.
+Farm management approaches focus on keeping oysters free of mud and air drying oysters by growing them at high tidal elevations (Handley & Bergquist, 1997; Morse, Rawson & Kraeuter 2015).
+Since the early 20th century, Australian oyster farmers in New South Wales have used off-bottom growing methods with long tidal exposures to reduce mud worm infestation rates (Diggles 2013; Ogburn 2011; Smith 1981).
 Oysters are grown at approximately the mean low water neap height using rack and rail, long-line, and elevated tray systems, such that stocks are exposed for 30 percent of each daily tidal cycle (Ogburn 2011).
-On the U.S. Atlantic Coast, researchers report that exposing C. virginica for 40 percent of a tidal cycle is an effective method of avoiding substantial Polydora infestation (Littlewood et al. 1992).
-Growing oysters in bags that are easily raised above the water line for aerial exposures can also reduce infestation rates, particularly during the Polydora breeding season.
-For instance, some growers on the U.S. Gulf Coast use floating cages and rack-and-rail systems to easily expose bags weekly for up to 24 hours (Gamble 2016; Cole 2018).
-These off-bottom methods have proven effective for avoiding high rates of infestation, but do slow oyster growth rates (Ogburn et al. 2007; Nell 2007; Nell 2001), and do not always prevent infestation (Cole 2018; Clements et al. 2017a).
-For instance, recent Polydora outbreaks were reported in oysters suspended off-bottom in New Brunswick, Canada and may have been related to high siltation levels, which can increase Polydora infestation rates (Clements et al. 2017a).
-Increasing cleaning frequency to reduce siltation may therefore help to control Polydora, particularly in areas with heavy siltation.
-Frequent cleaning can also reduce impacts of non-boring Polydora species, such as P. nuchalis and P. cornuta, which foul culture equipment with large masses of sediment and tubes (Bailey-Brock 1990).
+On the U.S. Atlantic Coast, researchers report that exposing C. virginica for 40 percent of a tidal cycle is an effective method of avoiding substantial mud worm infestation (Littlewood et al. 1992).
+Growing oysters in bags that are easily raised above the water line for aerial exposures can also reduce infestation rates, particularly during the mud worm breeding season (which varies by species and location, but typically is during the warmest months) (Blake 2006).
+Some growers on the U.S. Gulf Coast use floating cages and rack-and-rail systems to easily expose bags weekly for up to 24 hours (Cole 2018; Gamble 2016).
+These off-bottom methods have proven effective for avoiding high rates of infestation, but can slow oyster growth rates in some regions (Nell 2001; Nell 2007; Ogburn, White & Mcphee 2007), and do not always prevent infestation (Clements et al. 2017a; Cole 2018).
+For instance, recent mud worm outbreaks were reported in oysters suspended off-bottom in New Brunswick, Canada and may have been related to high siltation levels, which can increase infestation rates (Clements et al. 2017a).
+Increasing cleaning frequency to reduce siltation may therefore help to control mud worms, particularly in areas with heavy siltation.
+Frequent cleaning can also reduce impacts of non-boring spionids, such as P. nuchalis and P. cornuta, and other taxa such as tunicates and hydroids, which foul culture equipment with large masses of organisms, sediment, and tubes (Bailey-Brock 1990; Fitridge et al. 2012).